jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 <h3 class="panel-title">Twitter Bootstrap (v3 and v4) Version</h3>
 </div>
 <div class="panel-body">
+<p>Please note: the jQueryUI library, specically Core::Widget is required for DateBox to work.
+If you are looking to save space, you can build a custom version of jQueryUI with the download builder on the jQueryUI site - at time of writing, it adds about 8kb of minimized code.</p>
 <p>Please note: the bootstrap javascript file is required for modal opertaion.
 Either include it, or turn {% api_doc bootstrapResponsive %} off.</p>

 {% highlight html %}